percula/planter_docs/content/en/docs/contact/index.md

 ---
-title: "Contact"
+title: "Connect with Us"
-lead: "Can't find the answer to your question?
-Contact us!"
+description: "Connect with the Planter team!"
-weight: 700
+weight: 10000
 url: "contact"
 ---